hirwaishimwe/rad-report/README.md

 ## Features

+- Authentication: Secure user authentication and authorization with JWT authentication.
 - Exams Overview: Access a centralized dashboard to view all patient exams.
 - Exam Management: Create detailed exam entries with patient information and X-ray images.
 - Edit and Delete: Easily modify or remove existing exam records from the admin page.